Outdoor FunWeather History

 It was also the costliest hurricane season on record to that point, with 17 named storms in the Atlantic basin.
 Ten of those were hurricanes formed in the Atlantic basin.
 Of those, 6 hurricanes were considered major according to the Saffir-Simpson Hurricane Scale.

-A record 4 hurricanes that made landfall in the United States, with 3 of those considered major hurricanes.
 One of those storms, Hurricane Irma, attained wind speeds of an astounding 185 miles per hour for 37 hours — the longest any storm on earth maintained winds of that speed.

 #4 – Record Snowfall

-Some people think snowfall records mean global warming isn’t happening, but I’m afraid that’s not the way it works.
-Warmer average temperatures around the world can create more extreme weather — and not just record heat, but also record snowfall.
+Warmer average temperatures around the world can create more extreme weather.
+And not just record heat, but also record snowfall.

 Record snow doesn’t necessarily equate to record cold, it just means conditions are cold enough to support snowfall.
-And with enough moisture in the air, even with “warmer” snow-level temperatures, it’s still possible to create record amounts of snow.
+And with enough moisture in the air (even with “warmer” snow-level temperatures), it’s still possible to create record amounts of snow.

 Some areas of the United States have seen record amounts of snow in recent years — such as Erie, Pennsylvania which recorded 65 inches of snow on Christmas Day, 2017.
 It was an all-time record for the city: